springlie/coprintf/README.md

 #### Leader Character ####

-We define a character as the <leader> character, who will combine the mode character as escape character.
+We have to define a character as the <leader> character, who will indicate the mode character according to the char after it as escape character.

-The default option is **"^"**, you can customize it to any char you want, before calling coprintf.
+The default option is '**^**', you can customize it to any char you want, before calling `coprintf`.

 The mode control formats are easily memorized: